 Insomnia is usually one of the first signs to appear when you are over-stressed, as cortisol does not work by itself.
 In fact, it recruits the neurochemicals adrenalin and noradrenalin, which enhance awareness, and energy levels.

 This is an important function in the mornings when you need that “get up and go” boost, but not at night when you should be unwinding.
 Use of heavy stimulant based supplements (such as with caffeine) too late at night will cause this to occur.

 High blood pressure involves multiple pathways all experiencing dysfunction for its development, with cortisol happy to oblige.
 High blood pressure, in this case, is precipitated by increases retention of water (which increases blood volume), faster heart rate, and blood vessel constriction.
 All these factors increase blood pressure, so care needs to be taken to manage cortisol and stress levels.

 Both men and women require a normal level of testosterone to modulate sex drive, but this important hormone is suppressed when levels of the stress hormone cortisol are high.
 Cortisol and testosterone share a negatively inverse relationship, meaning that as one goes up, the other goes down.
 If this loss of sex drive occurs in a young person, who previously displayed normal behavior, it can be a clear indicator that an individual is overstressed.

 Frequent Outbursts Or Mood Swings

-It can be hard to maintain a level head when stress levels are high, causing you to lash out to anyone who seemingly irritates you.
+It can be hard to maintain a level head when anxiety levels are high, causing you to lash out to anyone who seemingly irritates you.
 This is not normal behavior, especially if the individual was previously very level headed.
-If it does occur, it may be best to reduce work load, and spend more time with family and loved ones in a bid to relax.
+If it does occur, it may be best to reduce workload and spend more time with family and loved ones in a bid to relax.

 Depression Or Feelings Of Inadequacy